elyra-ai/elyra/docs/source/user_guide/runtime-image-conf.md

 A runtime image configuration is associated with a container image that must meet these prerequisites:

 - The image is stored in a container registry in a public or private network that the container platform in which the pipeline is executed can connect to.
 Examples of such registries are [hub.docker.com](https://hub.docker.com) or a self-managed registry in an intranet environment.
-- The image can be pulled from the registry without the need to authenticate.
+- Apache Airflow pipelines only: The image can be pulled from the registry without the need to authenticate.
 - The image must have a current `Python 3` version pre-installed and in the search path.
 - The image must have `curl` pre-installed and in the search path.